If delivering high-quality, patient-centred care is up your street, then palliative medicine could be the specialty for you.

 Please view the palliative medicine person specification for information about the experience and competency required for applying to palliative medicine from a non-physicianly training background.

-Please note that palliative medicine has a separate 'Alternative certificate of core comptence' than other medical specialties and applicants who have not come via CMT need to be able to have this form completed at time of application.
+Please note that palliative medicine has a separate 'Alternative certificate of core comptence' than other medical specialties and applicants who have not come via IMT need to be able to have this form completed at time of application.
 The form is available to download from the document library of this website.

 Medical trainees please view the standard eligibility criteria as detailed in the am I eligible? section.